canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 ## Make your test values obvious

-In our example, the test name says the sender email is null.
+In our example, the test name states the sender email is null.
 Anyone reading this test would expect to see a variable set to null and passed around.
 But, that's not the case.

-**Make your scenario under test and test value extremely obvious**.
+**Make your scenario under test and test values extremely obvious**.
 Please, don't make developers to decode your tests.

 To make the test scenario obvious in our example, let's add `SenderEmail = null`.